 Each day's LIBOR rate is made available shortly after their public release from MoneylineTelerate (Page 3750), Reuters (BBALIBORS)or Bloomberg (BBAM).
 Each day the Wall Street Journal publishes yesterday's BBA LIBOR rate as part of the Money Rates table in the "Money & Investing" Section, which is also posted on the Journal's Money Rates page.
 The BBA posts the current rate for the 3-month sterling LIBOR on the BBALIBOR Twitter page.

-You can get historical LIBOR rates from bbalibor (covering 2 to 8 months ago), old editions of the Wall Street Journal or the SunGard (formerly Tradeline) database, available on Lexis, Dialog and other vendors.
+You can get historical LIBOR rates from bbalibor (covering 2 to 8 months ago) or old editions of the Wall Street Journal.

 Even older LIBOR rates can be found in the International Financial Statistics Yearbook, published by the International Monetary Fund.
 The book is sold in print, on CD-ROM and online.

 Fannie Mae issued its own LIBOR Index rate from 1989 until June 28, 2007.
 Fannie Mae posts the historical rates.

 TED Spread: The TED Spread is the difference between the LIBOR rate and the interest rate on the U.S. Treasury Bill for the same maturity.
 Lower rates indicate confidence in the health of the credit markets (i.e., confidence that banks will pay back their short-term loans), which higher rates suggest problems with the credit markets (i.e., concern that banks may not be able to repay their short-term loans).
 The Spread has historically been about .5 percent; the Spread when to up 4.6 percent during the October, 2008 financial crisis.
 To get current and historical T-bill rates, see "United States Treasury Securities."